alf-tool/alf-core/doc/operators/non_relational/sort.md

 EXAMPLE

   # Sort suppliers by name
-  !{alf sort suppliers -- name asc}
+  !(alf sort suppliers -- name asc)

   # Sort suppliers by city in descending order, then on name on ascending
   # order
-  !{alf sort suppliers -- city desc name asc}
+  !(alf sort suppliers -- city desc name asc)